eighty20results/e20r-add-license-on-purchase/README.txt

 1. Configure the License Manager connection using either the WooCommerce "Settings" -> "Products" -> "Software Licenses" tab, or the Paid Memberships Pro "Memberships" -> "Software Licenses" Settings page.
 You will need to supply the Create License secret key, and the Verify License Secret key, plus the URL to the server where the Software License Manager server software is running (even if that is the same server as you're using for WooCommerce or PMPro).

 == Changelog ==

+== v2.0 ==

+* ENHANCEMENT: Added getUserLicenses() controller method to fetch licenses for user
+* ENHANCEMENT: Added saveUserLicenses() controller method to save license info for user
+* ENHANCEMENT: Use getUserLicenses() method in Controller class
+* ENHANCEMENT: Refactored Controller class
+* ENHANCEMENT: Update utilities submodule to v2.0
+* ENHANCEMENT: Add support for subscription (recurring) payment licenses for WooCommerce
+* ENHANCEMENT: Added new autoloader function (more robust and flexible)
+* ENHANCEMENT: Add 'removeLicense()' method to support cancellation of subscription based licenses
+* ENHANCEMENT: Improved PHPDoc block for the addLicense() method
+* ENHANCEMENT: Use controller method getUserLicenses() when generating email order content
+* ENHANCEMENT: Use getUserLicenses() controller method to fetch license info for user
+* ENHANCEMENT: Use saveUserLicenses() controller method to save license info for user
+* BUG FIX: Didn't verify the product being processed had the required licensing information configured

 == v1.1 ==